lazarosmits/copula-flow/README.md

 ```

-After fitting we can visualize the margins, the emprical copulas and the copula densities
+After fitting we can visualize the margins, the empirical copulas and the copula densities

 ```python
 # plot histograms of the flow margins s the real margins